 Clients Who Have Dementia

-The discussion will center on the various signs of diminished capacity and how
+The discussion centers on the various signs of diminished capacity and how

 attorneys can better protect people who eventually lose their ability to